open-telemetry/opentelemetry-php-contrib/src/Instrumentation/Psr18/README.md

 * A psr-18 client

 ## Overview
-Auto-instrumentation hooks are registered via composer, and spans will automatically be created for each PSR-15 middleware that is executed.
+Auto-instrumentation hooks are registered via composer, and spans will automatically be created for each PSR-18 request that is sent.
+Also, the request will automatically have a `traceparent` header added to facilitate distributed tracing.

 To export spans, you will need to create and register a `TracerProvider` early in your application's lifecycle: